Travel Insurance Cancellation Cover

 Exams

-If you or another member of your group is suddenly required to sit an exam and cannot travel then most travel insurance will not cover your travel costs.
+If you or another member of your group is suddenly required to sit an exam and cannot travel then most travel insurance will not cover your travel cancellation costs.

 Underbooked tour